 Influenza publications can be viewed below:

-- the provisional end of season influenza vaccine effectiveness results for the 2018/19 influenza season have been published on the UK annual influenza report
+- the provisional end of season influenza vaccine effectiveness results for the 2019/20 influenza season have been published in the UK annual influenza report

-- on 22 August, the National Institute for Health and Care Excellence (NICE) published guidelines on increasing flu vaccination uptake
+- The National Institute for Health and Care Excellence (NICE) produced supporting guidelines on increasing flu vaccination uptake